SoftwareAG/c8y-docs/content/edge/update-bundle/migration-107-to-109.md

 Perform the following steps as a root user in your Edge 10.9 appliance.

-1. Copy the backup folders from your Edge 10.7 appliance to the Edge 10.9 appliance using any file transfer tool, such as WINSCP, SCP, or FTP.
+1. Copy the backup folders from your Edge 10.7 appliance to the Edge 10.9 appliance using any file transfer tool such as WINSCP, SCP, or FTP.

    Copy the backup folders to `/home/admin/migration_data/` in your Edge 10.9 appliance.